Hereward/kickstart-2018-blog/README.md

 ## <a name="structure"></a>File Structure

-All project code resides in the imports folders which contains separate folders as follows:
+All project code resides in the imports folder, which contains separate folders as follows:

 * **api** (Meteor publications & validated methods)
 * **components** (React components)